 If Sao Tome e Principe's reemergence from the wilderness was terrific, then the Central African Republic had a rise that was meteoric considering that at one point in 2010, the Central African Republic ranked 202nd.
 With qualifying victories over Algeria and Tanzania, the Central African Republic cracked the top 100 and missed out on qualification for the 2012 Africa Cup of Nations.

-In 2012, the Central African Republic proved that its rise was no fluke, particularly in June.
-On June 2, the Central African Republic won its first-ever World Cup qualifier.
-The 2-0 victory over Botswana was the Central African Republic's first World Cup qualifying game in 12 years, with both goals coming from Foxi Kethevoama.
+In 2012, the Central African Republic proved that its rise was no fluke.
+On June 2, the Central African Republic won its first-ever World Cup qualifier, a 2-0 victory over Botswana in the nation's first World Cup qualifying game in 12 years, with both goals coming from Foxi Kethevoama.
 His third goal came in the second leg of an Africa Cup of Nations qualifier against Egypt later in the month that knocked out the seven-time champions.